cybozu-go/necoperf/docs/design.md

 Design Document
 ===============

-NecoPerf provides an easy mechanism for kernel-based profiling in multi-tenancy Kubernetes cluster environments without giving users strong permissions.
+NecoPerf provides an easy mechanism for cpu profiling in Kubernetes multi-tenancy without giving users strong permissions.

 ## Context and Scope

-Currently, it is possible to get kernel-based profiling using [perf](https://perf.wiki.kernel.org/index.php/Main_Page) for containers running on Kubernetes, but it requires a lot of manual operations and strong permissions.
+Currently, it is possible to retrieve cpu profiling using [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page) for application running on Kubernetes.
+But it requires a lot of manual operations and strong permissions.
-To solve these problems, we provide NecoPerf, a mechanism to get profiling more easily.
+To solve these problems, we provide NecoPerf, a mechanism to more easily retrieve cpu profiling for application.
 NecoPerf can automate many manual operations.

 ### Goals

-- Provides a system for Kubernetes users to easily run perf command and retrieve profiling results
+- Provides a system for users to easily run perf command and retrieve cpu profiling for application
 - NecoPerf users can specify options when running perf command

 ### Non-goals